Best bridal facial for wedding glow, an interview with Victoria of Nurture Ritual

 Wax is usually made of some combination of chemicals with a few natural soothing elements added to it.
 It is applied very warm, almost hot which can burn and irritate and lift sensitive skin.
-It is applied in the direction of hair growth, and removed with a strip in opposite direction, which often creates breakage and ingrown hairs.
+It is applied in the direction of hair growth and removed with a strip in opposite direction, which often creates breakage and ingrown hairs.

 Sugar, on the other hand, is made of organic sugar, water, and lemon juice, boiled together to a certain consistency.
 It is actually edible and quite tasty...like a sugar lemon candy.
 It is barely warm when it's applied.
-The hair is removed in the direction of hair growth, so there is very little to no breakage, and less ingrown hairs.
+The hair is removed in the direction of hair growth, so there are very little to no breakage, and less ingrown hairs.
 Plus the hair takes longer to come back.
-Also sugar doesn't stick to live skin cells, so the skin doesn't get irritated.
+Also, sugar doesn't stick to live skin cells, so the skin doesn't get irritated.

 My preference is definitely sugar over waxing, and I think my clients feel that way as well.
-In my 9 years of doing sugaring I had maybe 2 clients who chose to go back to wax.
+In my 9 years of doing sugaring, I had maybe 2 clients who chose to go back to wax.
 Everyone else converted to sugaring.

-[I was] doing energy work on a bride minutes before she was about to go down the aisle.
-The woman was so nervous, she was literally leaving her body and trying to faint.
+"I was doing energy work on a bride minutes before she was about to go down the aisle.
+The woman was so nervous, she was literally leaving her body and trying to faint."

 As for waxing or sugaring, it depends on which area of the body we are getting done.
 If it's a bikini, you can get it done as late as the day before the wedding.
-If it's brows or lip, I would also recommend giving it at least 3 days, and not doing it on the same day as the facial.
+If it's brows or lip, I would also recommend giving it at least 3 days, and not do it on the same day as the bridal facial.